Market position & differentiation

 Named assumptions

-Every probability in the model is named (P1 through P9), described, and traceable to a specific legal issue.
-You know exactly what you are assuming and why.
-General platforms produce outputs whose reasoning is often opaque — a "high confidence" rating with no decomposition of what drives it.
+Every probability is named (P1 through P9), described, and traceable to a specific legal issue.
+General platforms produce outputs whose reasoning is often opaque.

 Anti-overfitting discipline